barryc123/AcademicProjectsDCU/README.md

 4. Run all suitable diagnostic tests on the regression specification, making improvements to the regression specification where necessary.
 Discuss the issues and changes made.

-Irish_Banks_Analysis - An Assignment analysing the stock prices of AIB and Bank of Ireland, as well as using machine learnign techniques on the previous House_Prices_Analysis data.
+Irish_Banks_Analysis - An Assignment analysing the stock prices of AIB and Bank of Ireland, as well as using machine learning techniques on the previous House_Prices_Analysis data.
 Tasks:
 1. Describe both banks individually using any appropriate descriptive statistics and visuals, including ARMA processes and unit roots.
 2. Forecasting: